 What is a Development Impact Plan?

 The Development Impact Plan (DIP) records how you hope to contribute to the development of your home country when you return from your studies in Australia.
-It is a mandatory document for Australia Awards South and West Asia Scholarship applications and must be submitted through OASIS on or before the application deadline.
+It is a mandatory document for Australia Awards South and West Asia Scholarship applications and must be submitted through OASIS before the application deadline.

 You can download the template for the DIP here.